AbukarAweis/multi-agent-overcooked-mappo/README.md

 ## Visualizations

-The animations below show the trained MAPPO agents completing full episodes in each of the three Overcooked layouts.
+The animations below show the trained MAPPO agents completing a full episode in each of the three Overcooked layouts.

 ### Cramped Room